Answering Key HVAC Consolidation Questions

 Still some concerns

 Despite these changes in the private-equity model, HVAC owners need to be wary.
 Concerns still exist.
 Private equity firms may present inflated financial projections to temp owners to sell their business based on high future valuations of retained or rollover equity.
-If financial projections show that the equity value will triple or quadruple over the next few years, an owner needs to take notice.
-The projections look great, but the owner needs to take the time to understand the assumptions of the financial model.
+If financial projections show that the equity value will triple or quadruple over the next few years, an owner needs to take the time to understand the assumptions of the financial model.

 Another concern is the growth in the number of private equity firms over the past few years.
 Many of these firms have young, inexperienced teams who have decided to target the HVAC industry as their first investment.
 A seller needs to beware if it is the buyer’s first rodeo.